jclwilson/jclwilson.github.io/_posts/2018-07-01-read-receipts-into-the-water.md

 ---
-title: "✓✓ Read Receipts: Into the water"
+title: '✓✓ Read Receipts: Into the water'
 layout: post
 redirect_from:
 cdn-image: dungeness-power-station